Gbouna/MAK-GCN/README.md

 ### MiliPoint Dataset.

-Download the MiliPoint dataset from their [Google drive](https://drive.google.com/file/d/1rq8yyokrNhAGQryx7trpUqKenDnTI6Ky/view) or from [the Github repo](https://github.com/yizzfz/MiliPoint).
+Download the MiliPoint dataset from their [Google drive](https://drive.google.com/file/d/1rq8yyokrNhAGQryx7trpUqKenDnTI6Ky/view) or from [the GitHub repo](https://github.com/yizzfz/MiliPoint).
 Unzip the downloaded data and put the contents in data/raw/ according to the file structure below.

 In the Milipoint folder, according to the file structure below, make a directory data/processed/mmr_action, where the processed data will be stored.